marcglasberg/asyncredux.com/static/landing-page-md/overview-react.md

 # Add features to your actions

+It's easy to add your own reusable "features" to your actions, but they come out of the box with some interesting ones:

+## NonReentrant

 To prevent an action from being dispatched while it's already running, add the `nonReentrant` property to your action class and set it to `true`.